Winnie-the-Pooh: Blood and Honey 2: Casting

 In July 2023, Lewis Santer was cast as Tigger.
+For some time before the film's release, it was mistakenly assumed that Santer played Rabbit.
 For a month, before filming began, Santer watched two to three horror films a night and made notes to see what frightened him as an actor, then put it into the character.
-Among these films were A Nightmare on Elm Street, It and Terrifier, as his version of Tigger was inspired by a combination of Freddy Krueger, Pennywise and Art the Clown.
-An element Santer found amongst these three characters that frightened him was that they would often move slow at first, then spring into frantic movement when someone least expected it.
-Additionally, Santer would often spend time in his kitchen recording himself practice crawling on his arms and legs very early in the morning.
-An additional element played into the character is that because Tigger has been locked up by the others for so long due to being the most dangerous of the group, by the time he finally escapes, his mental state has deteriorated, rendering him “adrenaline fuel”.
-For the scene where Tigger first encounters a group of surviving ravers in which he is seen twitching, the crew requested Santer to act as if he had drank "twenty Red Bulls".
+Among these films were A Nightmare on Elm Street, It and Terrifier.
+An element Santer found amongst the characters of Freddy Krueger, Pennywise and Art the Clown that frightened him was that they would often move slow at first, then spring into frantic movement when someone least expected it.
+Additional inspiration came from the Disney iteration of the character.
+Additionally, Santer would often work out at the gym and spend time in his kitchen recording himself practice crawling on his arms and legs very early in the morning.
+Frake-Waterfield originally planned to have Tigger speak with an English accent, though this was changed to an American accent as they felt the former wasn't frightening enough.
+An additional element played into the character is that because Tigger has been locked up by the others for so long due to his sadistic nature, by the time he finally escapes, his mental state has deteriorated, rendering him “adrenaline fuel”.
+For the scene where a group of ravers first encounter Tigger in which the latter is seen twitching, the crew requested Santer to act as if he had drunk "twenty Red Bulls".

-Chambers previously worked with Teresa Banham and Simon Callow in acting roles in projects such as Malpractice and Doctor Jekyll, respectively.
+Chambers previously worked with Teresa Banham and Callow in acting roles in projects such as Malpractice and Doctor Jekyll, respectively.
 When casting Banhem as Mary Darling, Christopher Robin's hypnotherapist, he informed her that although her role in the film was small, he promised a larger role in The Twisted Childhood Universe moving on.
-Chambers believed that Callow would be perfect for the role of Mark Cavendish, a hospital janitor who is revealed to have a dark connection with Winnie-the-Pooh and his friends.
+Chambers believed that Callow would be perfect for the role of Cavendish, a hospital janitor who is revealed to have a dark connection with Pooh and his friends.
 To his delight, Callow kindly agreed to portray the role.